About Group Headshots

-Group headshots cost between $35 and $500 (per person) depending on geography, package, and provide.
-The bottom end of this range is going to produce some truly terrible photos.
+Group headshots cost between $35 and $500 (per person) depending on geography, package, and provider.
+The bottom end of that range is going to produce some truly terrible photos.

 When considering pricing, remember to look at a) licensing (who owns the photos) and b) retouching fees.

 In terms of licensing, photographers typically only give you ownership for photos that you “buy” from them.
 This fee is separate from your “session fee,” which just covers the time spent inside their studio.
 If you want to use your photos on a press release, advertisement, magazine, or somewhere else, you may have to pay additional licensing fees.

 For retouching, many photographers charge between $50 and $150 per photo.
 Calculate those fees into your total session cost.

 For reference, HeadShots Inc sessions cost between $195 and $495, you get full copyright usage rights (no need to license or credit images to us) to ALL the photos from your session.
 You can download your high-resolution photos right to your computer/phone.
 Retouching is $55/photo.
 Various packages have different amounts of retouched photos included.
 Visit our headshot pricing page to learn more about options.

 Find the perfect headshot package for your goals and budget below.

 See pricing for individuals and small groups of up to four people.
 Packages range from $195 to $495 per person based on session length and location.